-- Agency general revenue or grant funds-Some agencies have included stipend funds for practica in grant proposal budgets.
+- 1) Agency general revenue or grant funds-Some agencies have included stipend funds for practica in grant proposal budgets.
 Other agencies have allocated stipend funds for students in their annual budgets or used personnel funds if the student fills in for a staff member on leave.
-If an agency relies on student labor to fulfill specific duties and would like to have students each semester, offering a stipend can be a very effective incentive in recruitment efforts. - Government funding-Within government agencies, a variety of governmental funding options may be made available for training stipends.
-Some governmental agencies provide a stipend while other state and local agencies may elect to use discretionary funds. - 3) University-secured funding-The University or School of Social Work at times obtains funding through grants that can provide a student stipend in practica. - 4) Practicum at Place-of-Employment-If a potential practicum exists at a student's place of employment and would entail new and appropriate learning for the student, practicum credit may be earned at the agency with specific arrangements.
+If an agency relies on student labor to fulfill specific duties and would like to have students each semester, offering a stipend can be a very effective incentive in recruitment efforts. - 2) Government funding-Within government agencies, a variety of governmental funding options may be made available for training stipends.
+For example, students working within the Veterans Administration, the Missouri Division of Family Services, AmeriCorps and Vista programs have received stipends from government funding sources.
+Other state and local agencies may elect to use discretionary funds.

+- 3) University-secured funding-The University or School of Social Work at times obtains funding through grants that can provide a student stipend in practica.
+As these opportunities are available, they are posted in the E-newsletter. - 4) Practicum at Place-of-Employment-If a potential practicum exists at a student's place of employment and would entail new and appropriate learning for the student, practicum credit may be earned at the agency with specific arrangements.
 An additional possibility for a paid practicum exists if the student works at a practicum site.
 Some students are able to successfully negotiate the completion of practicum activities while on work time within a social service agency.
-Place-of- Employment practica need to be individually negotiated with the Office of Field Education.
+Place-of-Employment practica need to be individually negotiated with the Office of Field Education.

-DD.
+GG.
 Place-of-Employment Practica